 We have established a high-level scientific rationale for the development of VAL-083 in additional high-value orphan cancer indications.
-Hematologic cancers such as acute myeloid leukemia ("AML") are of particular interest based on published human clinical data and lack of effective therapeutic options.
+Hematologic cancers such as chronic myelogenous leukemia ("CML"), acute myeloid leukemia ("AML") are of particular interest based on published human clinical data and lack of effective therapeutic options.
 We have initiated preliminary discussions with leading cancer researchers regarding the development of a clinical strategy for the development of VAL-083 in hematologic cancers.